Living Collections

 Alpine wetlands are lined with extraordinary flowers – tiny fuzzy willow and birch catkins are surrounded by green and white bog orchids (Platanthera), magenta Parry’s primrose (Primula parryi), white marsh marigolds (Caltha leptosepala) and blue chiming bells (Mertensia ciliata).
 Together they create a beautiful blooming bounty of life.

-Waterfall at Betty Ford Alpine Gardens
+Flowers and trees - Betty Ford Alpine Gardens

 Drought Survivors